Pumpkin flan is an easy flan recipe that is creamy, silky, and with just enough pumpkin to remind you it’s Autumn.

 I like to take a little taste to see if I need more sugar or seasonings.

-Next, it’s time to make the caramel.
+Next, it’s time to make the caramel for the flan.
 I have to be honest.
 It seems like every time I make caramel, I have to make it twice.
 This is something, you must keep your eye on.
 If it burns even a little, you will need a new batch.
 Thankfully, it only takes about four and a half minutes to make.

 Over medium heat, put the sugar in a pan, let it go, after about a minute or two, you’ll notice the sugar begin to dissolve, once it does, make sure you lower the heat to low.
 Stir here and there.
 Make sure you use a metal spoon (don’t ask me what happens if you don’t -hence making it twice).
 Once it’s all melted and it starts turning a rich amber color, turn off the heat.
 I then add a little pinch of cinnamon and stir it together.
-Quickly drop it into your pan and swirl it around to cover the bottom and lower sides completely.
+Quickly pour it into your pan and swirl it around to cover the bottom and lower sides completely.
+THE KEY IS TO BE QUICK!

-Before adding the flan mix to the caramel, I like to let the caramel sit for about ten minutes.
-Great time to preheat the oven and get your bigger pan ready for the agua de Maria bath.
-In my Lemon Flan Recipe, I posted a video showing exactly how to make an agua de Maria bath.
+Before adding the pumpkin flan custard to the caramel, I like to let the caramel sit for about ten minutes.
+Great time to preheat the oven and get your bigger pan ready for the bano de Maria bath.

 This Thanksgiving, make it one to remember.
-Go Latin and infuse flavors of the Islands into your dishes with pernil, yucca, and spanish rice.
-This cream cheese pumpkin flan recipe brings many memories from my childhood, and I hope it can become a tradition in your home as well.
-If you like this recipe and want to see more, be sure to subscribe below.
+Go Latin and infuse flavors of the Islands into your dishes with pernil, yucca, and Spanish rice.
+This pumpkin flan recipe brings many memories from my childhood, and I hope it can become a tradition in your home as well.
 If there’s something in particular you’d like to see, feel free to leave a comment below.
 As always, buen provecho!

 Pumpkin Cream Cheese Flan Recipe